lunix33/show-playlist-copy/README.md

 ]
 ```

+### Chrome extension

+In the `chrome_ext` can be found a google chome extension (`chrome.crx`) allowing to generate the utility input file.

+The extension listen for media and playlist requests and expose them as potential stream to be added to the input file.

+The extension also allow to fully input all the entries manually.

+When all steams are in place, you can use the download button in the popup window or the list management page to save the list on the computer.

+*NOTE*: Because of an error with the latest stable release of chrome, the crx file was not generated.
+Will wait for a future release.
+For the time being, load the extense as an unpacked extension (developer mode must be active in the extension menu).

 ## Note

 The path to the FFMPEG executable try to be automatically determined with `where` (windows) or `command -v` (linux)